ymollard/python-advanced-slides/slides.md

 * **messaging libs**: build a decentralized application made of multiple technologies and languages (e.g. on top of a cloud infrastructure OVH, Gandi, AWS, ...)

 ---
+## Profiling

+* `tottime` is the total time spent in the internal body of the function only
+* `cumtime` is the total time spent in the function + all functions that this function called

+If a function does call any other, then `tottime = cumtime`.

+---
 ## Alternative package managers
 Not happy with PyPI and pip?
 Here are other ones:
 * `conda`: Useful if you also deal with non-Python dependencies.
 Compatible with Ruby, Java, JS, C/ C++, FORTRAN, ...